happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 > tip of the `main` branch.
 That means that there is zero diff between the PR
 > and `main` immediately after the code merges.

-With these two things in place, we know that code which was merged to `main` was tested in its current state.
-We don't have to run tests again on `main` becuase there is no different between the Pull Request code and what exists after merge.

 tktk picture here to clarify the above

 Since all code at the tip of the `main` branch is tested, developers are free to